saisreesatyassss/expense-manager/README.md

-# FlowForm - Approval Management System (Frontend)
+# Expense Manager - Approval Management System (Frontend)

 This is a production-ready **Server-Side Rendered (SSR) frontend** for an "Approval Management System (AMS)" built with Next.js (TypeScript), TailwindCSS, and React.